256B.0917 Seniors' Agenda for Independent Living (SAIL) projects for a new long-term care strategy.

 (1) develop criteria for and award grants to establish community-based organizations that will implement living-at-home/block nurse programs throughout the state;

-(2) award grants to enable living-at-home/block nurse programs to continue to implement the combined living-at-home/block nurse program model;
+(2) award grants to enable current living-at-home/block nurse programs to continue to implement the combined living-at-home/block nurse program model;

 (3) serve as a state technical assistance center to assist and coordinate the living-at-home/block nurse programs established; and